pyload/pyload/docs/plugins/addon_plugin.rst

 The next step is to think about where your Hook action takes place.

-The easiest way is to overwrite specific methods defined by the :class:`Hook <pyload.plugins.Hook.Hook>` base class.
+The easiest way is to overwrite specific methods defined by the :class:`Hook <pyload.plugins.hook.Hook>` base class.
 The name is indicating when the function gets called.
-See :class:`Hook <pyload.plugins.Hook.Hook>` page for a complete listing.
+See :class:`Hook <pyload.plugins.hook.Hook>` page for a complete listing.

-You should be aware of the arguments the hooks are called with, whether its a :class:`PyFile <pyload.PyFile.PyFile>` or :class:`PyPackage <pyload.PyPackage.PyPackage>` you should read the relevant documentation to know how to access it's great power and manipulate them.
+You should be aware of the arguments the hooks are called with, whether its a :class:`PyFile <pyload.pyfile.PyFile>` or :class:`PyPackage <pyload.pypackage.PyPackage>` you should read the relevant documentation to know how to access it's great power and manipulate them.

 What a basic excerpt would look like: ::

-    from pyload.plugins.Hook import Hook
+    from pyload.plugins.hook import Hook

     class YourHook(Hook):
         """